Museum of Young Art: Location and ownership

 The first location of the MOYA was at Vienna Ring Road, next to Vienna's Burgtheater and the Rathaus, Vienna, in Löwelstrasse.
 In 2010 it moved to a larger city palace nearby, to Palais Schönborn-Batthyány at the Freyung, built by the baroque architect Johann Bernhard Fischer von Erlach, in the center of Vienna in Renngasse.
-The gallery was managed and owned by Dr Kolja Kramer, fine artist with a focus on contemporary and developing art.
+The gallery was owned and managed by Dr. Kolja Kramer, a fine artist specializing in contemporary and emerging art.

 Representation

 In the MOYA, mainly contemporary young European art was presented even though there was a concentration on regional art from Vienna and Austria and its neighboring countries.
 Artists did not need to be already established upon entry into exhibitions.
 The annual show `Young Art Global´ regularly put the regional context in a broader spatial temporal perspective with international artists from various countries around the world.
 In 2014 the MOYA received the Flame of Peace, an award given by members of the Habsburg family for contributions to world peace.

 The style of the gallery's collections represented exclusively contemporary works, including painting, photography and video.
 Most frequently exhibited artworks were from Belgium, Romania and Austria, also exhibiting the works of French, Russian, Chinese, Australian, Italian and Middle Eastern artists.
 Artists whose works have featured in the museum have included those from Andorra, Austria, Azerbaijan, Belgium, Brazil, China, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Estonia, Germany, Greece, Guatemala, Hungary, India, Ireland, Italy, Japan, Latvia, Malaysia, Malta, Netherlands, Norway, Panama, Philippines, Poland, Portugal, Romania, Saudi Arabia, Slovakia, Slovenia, Sweden, Switzerland, Turkey and Ukraine.